kouphax/yobriefca.se/resources/content/entries/2014-05-19-the-weird-and-wonderful-characters-of-clojure.md

 external: false
 ---

 > A reference collection of characters used in Clojure that are difficult to "google".
 Descriptions sourced from various blogs, [StackOverflow](http://stackoverflow.com/questions/tagged/clojure), [Learning Clojure](http://en.wikibooks.org/wiki/Learning_Clojure) and the [official Clojure docs](http://clojure.org/documentation) - sources attributed where necessary.
-Use `CTRL-F` "Character: ..." to search or type the symbols into the box below.
+Type the symbols into the box below to search (or use `CTRL-F`).
 Sections not in any particular order but related items are grouped for ease.
 If I'm wrong or missing anything worthy of inclusion tweet me [@kouphax](http://twitter.com/kouphax) or mail me at <james@yobriefca.se>.

-### Character: `#`
+## `#`

 You'll see this macro character beside another e.g. `#(` or `#"`.
 This topic will act as a bit preamble before looking at your specific case.